core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 * instance-identifier

-* leafref  (Only when the datatype of the leaf referenced using the "path" YANG statement require a CBOR tag)
+* leafref  (Only when the datatype of the leaf referenced using the 'path' YANG statement require a CBOR tag)

 See {{tag-registry}} for more information about these CBOR tags.